 Welcome to Mr. Tyler Hollow’s class!

 In this introductory unit, students will explore the process of science.
 Students will use scientific tools to investigate living organisms.
 Students will understand the difference between scientific theories and scientific laws and improve upon their analysis skills.
-Skill learned in this unit will be used throughout the year.
+Skills learned in this unit will be used throughout the year.

 Ecology is the study of species and their interaction with each other and their environment.
 In Ecology, we will take an in depth look at how humans affect ecosystems.